|life span|| |

 "They're a little bit more resilient," he says.
 "They can bounce back from stress."
 That being said, a whippet left alone for long stretches or without exercise can develop undesirable behaviors to keep himself busy, like eating through the curtains and couch.

-The ideal living situation for a whippet, as with most dogs, will include a securely fenced yard-for whippets, this means a fence that is at least 6 feet high because these dogs are extremely agile.
+The ideal living situation for a whippet includes a securely fenced yard—for whippets, this means a fence that is at least 6 feet high because these dogs are extremely agile.
 However, whippets can live in apartments as long as their owners are dedicated to getting them outside for daily walks and exercise.
-Once they've exercised, they love to lounge on couches and snuggle on laps.
-If you're unable to provide an exercise outlet for a whippet, Lee suggests looking into adopting a senior whippet.
+Once they've worked out their long legs, whippets love to lounge on couches and snuggle on laps.
+If you're unable to provide an exercise outlet, Lee suggests looking into adopting a senior whippet.

 Lee agrees.
 "They appreciate having a coat or a sweater … maybe even some jammies if [your] house gets cold at night," she says.

-Whippets are technically not hypoallergenic and do shed some, but their coat is very short and easy to care for.
-"The advantage to the whippet is minimal grooming.
-They're kind of wash-and-wear with that short coat," Phifer says.
 Lee also notes whippets have a very low "doggy odor," so they won't need regular baths, and their ears don't retain moisture like some other breeds do.
 She advises keeping their nails short and wiping them down after a romp outdoors.
-"They're incredibly low maintenance," she says.
+"They're incredibly low-maintenance," she says.
 On top of being easy to groom, their coats are also soft and satiny to the touch.

-Whippets do not bark very much and tend to be better companion dogs than sentry dogs, and they can be trained for agility and racing competitions.
-Because of the intense prey drive they were bred for, it's extremely important to keep your whippet on a leash in any outdoor, unfenced situation: Whippets have been known to chase a squirrel directly into oncoming traffic.
+Whippets do not bark very much and tend to be better companion dogs than sentry dogs, and they can be trained for agility competitions.
+Because of the intense prey drive they were bred for, it's extremely important to keep your whippet on a leash in any outdoor, unfenced situation—if he takes after a squirrel, he'll be very difficult to catch.